Skip to page content

 Karrah Bowman

-Karrah Bowman is a fourth-year doctoral candidate in the School Psychology program at the University of Georgia.
+Karrah Bowman is a fifth-year doctoral candidate in the School Psychology program at the University of Georgia.
 Her research employs implementation science frameworks to foster an inclusive educational environment for autistic students.
-Karrah also enjoys the creativity involved in teaching and values a collaborative learning environment in which she serves as a facilitator of her students’ learning.
+Karrah also enjoys the creativity involved in teaching, and she values a collaborative learning environment in which she serves as a facilitator of her students’ learning.

 Emmaleigh Klein